Set your username and password as environment variables

 This means you only authenticate once, and all your test cases benefit from the same authenticated session, saving time and reducing flakiness.

-Example: Testing Authenticated Features
+Example: Testing Authenticated Features in a Website

 Here’s a complete example of testing features that require authentication: